shreyabatra4/python-functions-new-prg-model-starter/blob-trigger-info.md

 - The function application is defined and named `app`.
 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
+- The name of the file must be `function_app.py`.

-To learn more about using the Blob Trigger in the new Python programming model for Azure Functions, see <TODO>.
+To learn more about using the new Python programming model for Azure Functions, see the [Azure Functions Python developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level).

-- It is assumed the name of the function application is `app`.
-If this is not the name of your function application, please rename it in the sample code accordingly.
-- The name of the file should be `function_app.py`.

 Note that Blob input and output bindings are also supported in Azure Functions.
 To learn more, see [Azure Blob storage bindings overview](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-csharp)